ZiggyMVC/di1/README.md

 DI/1 is a simple convention-based dependency injection (inversion of control) framework.
-DI/1 is part of the [FW/1 family of components](https://github.com/framework-one/fw1).
+DI/1 is part of the [Ziggy MVC family of components](https://github.com/ZiggyMVC/ZiggyMVC).
 All development work occurs in that repo.
 This repo is provided purely as a convenience for users who want just DI/1 as a standalone component.